What will be your safety net?

 No one should pretend that building significant savings is easy, but there is plenty of help on offer.
 All of us have advantages through the tax system that are available - if we take them.

-Stocks and Shares ISAs - or individual savings accounts - allow you to keep money in cash savings or invested in assets like shares and bonds without having to worry about tax on the gains that might otherwise apply.
+Stocks and Shares ISAs - or individual savings accounts - allow you to keep money in cash, or invested in assets like shares and bonds without having to worry about tax on the gains that might otherwise apply.
 You can stash away as much as £20,000 each tax year this way and you can access the money whenever you like.
 If you’re looking to the long-term investing your money can lead to a higher return - and a larger pot - than saving inside a cash account.
-This is of course not guaranteed.
+This is of course not guaranteed and your money can also go down.

-For money you won’t need until later in life, a pension can offer even greater benefits because what you pay in benefits from tax-relief.
-Relief equivalent to any basic-rate tax paid is automatic, while the extra available to higher and additional rate payers is claimed through a self-assessment tax return.
-Contributions are allowed to build tax-free and then 25% of the pot can be taken with no tax due, with income tax payable on the rest.
+For money you won’t need until later in life, a pension can offer great benefits because what you pay in benefits from tax-relief.
+This means your savings benefit from money that would otherwise have gone to the tax man.
+For example, a £1 contribution today costs you 80p if you’re a basic-rate taxpayer, as little as 60p if you’re a higher-rate taxpayer and 55p if you pay additional-rate tax.
+Rates of tax relief for Scottish Residents may differ to the rest of the UK.
+Exactly how it works will depend on the way your pension scheme operates its tax relief.
+Contributions are allowed to build tax-free and then 25% of the pot can usually be taken with no tax due, with income tax payable on the rest.

 You may have a pension available through your employer, who may well pay in something on your behalf.
 Make sure you take maximum advantage of any help on offer.
-You can set up you own pension - via a self-invested personal pension, or SIPP - which then doesn’t need to change if you change jobs.
+You can set up your own pension - via a Self-Invested Personal Pension, or SIPP - which then doesn’t need to change if you change jobs.

 Setting up your own Stocks and Shares ISA or SIPP is simple and easy, and once it’s done you can control your contributions and view your total pot in one place online.
-Services like Fidelity Personal Investing are designed to be simple even for people who have never invested, and include some ways to help you make a start without worrying that you’ll make a mistake.
+Services like Fidelity Personal Investing are designed to be simple even for people who have never invested before and offer easy ways to help you get started.

 As your confidence grows, there is information to help you learn and a wide universe of investments that let you take more control for yourself.
-Once you’re set-up you can start small and increase your contributions over time.
-Investment returns compound to help build a pot so that, if the worst happens, you and your family will be better protected.
+You can start small and increase your contributions over time.
+Investment returns compound over the long term to help build a pot so that, if the worst happens, you and your family will be better protected.
+Of course, you should regularly review your investments to make sure they continue to meet your goals.